BUDDHAS, LENINS AND SECRETIVE VALLEYS

-- Uland-Ude sightseeing: Datsan Rinpoche Bagsha, Giant Lenin Head, Buryat State Academic Opera, Holy Trinity Cathedral, Ethnographic Museum, Victory Park and lots of old Russian houses and concrete Soviet shapes.
+Uland-Ude Soviet sightseeing: Datsan Rinpoche Bagsha, Giant Lenin Monument, Buryat State Academic Opera, Victory Park and lots of old Russian houses and modernist Soviet shapes.

 DAY 2/3 - Baikal Lake

-- Natural highlights and activities will include: secluded bights, white-sand beaches, boat trips in summer and ice driving in winter, an all-inclusive excursion to the remote Holy Nose Peninsula and romantic birch groves.
+Highlights will include: secluded bights, white-sand beaches, boat trips in summer and ice driving in winter and an all-inclusive excursion to the remote Holy Nose Peninsula.

-- During our drive through the valley we'll visit several traditional villages inhabited by both Buryats and Evenks, a formerly nomadic Tungusic people spread across much of Northern Asia.
+During our journey through the valley we'll visit several traditional villages inhabited by both Buryats and Evenks, a formerly nomadic Tungusic people spread across much of Northern Asia.

-- In the afternoon we'll head back to Ulan-Ude for a well deserved beer and/or tea drinking night.
+In the afternoon we'll head back towards Ulan-Ude for a well deserved beer night out in town.

-- We will travel by car up to the fascinatingly desolate village of Babushkin and then continue by train along the world-famous Baikal panoramic railway.
+We will travel by car up to the fascinatingly desolate village of Babushkin, named after the early bolshevik revolutionary Ivan Babushkin, and then continue by train along the world-famous Baikal Panoramic Railway.

-- In the late afternoon we'll reach the Soviet vacation retreat of Kultuk, where we'll spend the night in a traditional guesthouse.
+In the late afternoon we'll reach the Soviet vacation retreat of Kultuk, where we'll spend the night in a Russian dacha.

 DAY 6 - Tunka Valley

-- In Arshan you can either relax at the mineral-rich hotsprings this village is famous for or - if fit enough - engage in one of the many (extreme) sport or trekking activities offered by the local resorts.
+Once in Arshan you can either relax at the mineral-rich hot springs this village is famous for or - if fit enough - engage in one of the many (extreme) sport or trekking activities offered by the local resorts.

-- In the evening we'll all indulge in local gastronomic and cultural pleasures, that is lots of Buryat dumplings, dried fish, fresh beer and reinvigorating banya sesseions.
+In the evening we'll all indulge in local gastronomic and cultural pleasures: Buryat dumplings, dried fish, fresh beer and reinvigorating banya (Russian sauna) sesseions.

 DAY 7 - Flight back home or transfer to further destinations

-- For those flying out: we will arrange transfer to either Irkutsk International Airport or Ulan-Ude International Airport for your flight back home.
+For those flying out: transfer to either Irkutsk International Airport or Ulan-Ude International Airport for your flight back home.